 - Appendix B: Literature & Web links

-The expert will have to present his/her work during a one-hour webinar to be scheduled in 2019.
+The expert will have to present his/her work during a one-hour webinar (including a Q&A session) to be scheduled in 2021.
 Applicants should bear this in mind when submitting their proposals.

 Your proposal should be written in English and include the following elements:

 - Full contact details of each expert involved in the proposal

 - Proof of experience